 If your dog has swallowed a small piece of gauze (relative to his size), there’s a possibility the gauze will just come out in his poop.
 However, if he is unlucky then it may cause intestinal blockage, a serious medical condition that can lead to death if left untreated.

 Symptoms of Gauze Ingestion in Dogs

 You may notice these symptoms if your dog has eaten gauze:

 If you notice any of these symptoms in your dog, call the vet immediately.
 This is an emergency.

-When you call the vet, let them know what’s happened and how much gauze your dog has eaten.
+When you call the vet, let them know what’s happened and how much gauze you think your dog has eaten.
 Tell the vet when this happened.
-They may also want to know if the gauze was dirty or not (for example, if the gauze was covering an infected wound, was bloody, etc.).
+They may also want to know if the gauze was dirty or not (for example, if the gauze was covering an infected wound, was it bloody, etc.).
 While this is gross, this information may help the vet determine the next steps to help your canine companion.

 The good news is that most dogs will make a complete recovery if they receive prompt medical treatment!